Foundations of geometric approximate group theory: Hyperbolic approximate groups of asymptotic dimension 1

 By Corollary \ref{CoarseBoundedGeometry}, the space $(\Lambda, d)$ has coarse bounded geometry, and hence $(\cT_0, d_{\cT_0})$ has coarse bounded geometry by Proposition \ref{QIGrowth}.
 In particular, $(\cT_0, d_{\cT_0})$ is uniformly locally finite.
 We have thus established that $(\Lambda, \Lambda^\infty)$ is quasi-isometric to a locally finite simplicial tree with uniformly bounded valences.

 Moreover, since $(\Lambda, \Lambda^\infty)$ is non-elementary, $\partial \cT_0$ is infinite.
 This implies that there exists at least one vertex with at least $3$ unbounded complementary components.
 Moreover, $\partial \cT_0$ is quasi-cobounded, and hence the set of all such vertices is relatively dense.
 This shows that $\cT_0$ is bushy and finishes the proof. \end{construction} As pointed out in \cite[Sec.\ 2.1]{MSW}, any two locally finite bushy simplicial trees with uniformly bounded valences are quasi-isometric to each other, hence quasi-isometric to (the Cayley tree of) a finitely-generated non-abelian free group.
 This shows that (viii)$\implies$(ix).
 Since the boundary of a finitely-generated non-abelian free group is homeomorphic to a Cantor space, we also deduce that (ix)$\implies$(v), and hence we have established Theorem \ref{Asdim1Case}.
-We record the immediate consequences for later use:

-\begin{corollary} Let $(\Lambda, \Lambda^\infty)$ be a non-elementary hyperbolic approximate group of asymptotic dimension $1$ without fixpoints at infinity.
-Then any apogee of $\Lambda$ has infinitely many ends. \end{corollary}

-\begin{corollary} Let $(\Lambda, \Lambda^\infty)$ be a non-elementary hyperbolic approximate group of asymptotic dimension $1$ without fixpoints at infinity.
-Then $\Lambda$ has exponential internal growth. \end{corollary}

 \begin{remark} If $\Gamma$ is a non-elementary hyperbolic group of asymptotic dimension $1$, then it follows from Theorem \ref{Asdim1Case} that $\Gamma$ quasi-acts geometrically on a locally finite bushy simplicial tree with uniformly bounded valences.
 By the celebrated QI rigidity theorem of Mosher--Sageev--Whyte \cite{MSW}, this qiqac is in fact quasi-conjugate to an isometric action on a (possibly different) locally finite bushy simplicial tree with uniformly bounded valences.
 This shows that every non-elementary hyperbolic group has asymptotic dimension $1$ if and only if it admits a geometric isometric action on a locally finite bushy simplicial tree with uniformly bounded valences.